 Thirty artists are housed at 59 Rivoli (20 are permanent artists and there are 10 slots for artist residencies), and they pay a modest sum for rent.
 I made my way from floor to floor, each room transporting me back to art school.
 The smell of linseed oil, the canvases propped up against the walls, the paint-splattered chairs, and the unfinished sketches lying on tables or taped to the walls reminded me of how important an artist’s space is, how wonderful it must be for them to create art in such a gorgeous building, and how lucky Parisians are to have been given a portal to the contemporary art world.

-As I was leaving the building, I happened upon the elderly Japanese ladies on the stairs.
-To my surprise they pointed to the graffiti-laden walls and gave me a thumbs-up sign and a huge grin.
-“Good art,” one of them managed to say to me.
-I couldn’t have said it better myself.
+As we were leaving the building, we happened upon the elderly Japanese ladies on the stairs.
+To our surprise they pointed to the graffiti-laden walls and gave me a thumbs-up sign and a huge grin.
+“Good art,” one of said.
+We couldn’t have said it better myself.